chenguolin/InstructScene/README.md

 ## 📢 News
+- **2024-04-12**: Script for caption refinement by OpenAI ChatGPT is uploaded (sorry for the late update).
 - **2024-02-28**: The pretrained weights of fVQ-VAE are released.
 - **2024-02-28**: The source code and preprocessed dataset are released.
 - **2024-02-07**: The paper is available on arXiv.